-As noted above, both the director and chair of the Assessment Commission are voting members of the Curriculum Planning Commission (CPC).
-These individuals read all curriculum proposals, attend CPC meetings, and provide an assessment perspective to the work of CPC.
+As noted above, the director is a voting member of the Curriculum Planning Commission (CPC).
+In this role, the director reads all curriculum proposals, attends CPC meetings, and provides an assessment perspective to the work of CPC.

-The chair and director ensure that appropriate assessment questions are included in the CPC manual for faculty members who are preparing CPC documents.
+The director ensures that appropriate assessment questions are included in the CPC manual for faculty members who are preparing CPC documents.
 The director provides consultation to faculty members and ensures that final CPC documents for new programs and significant revisions of existing programs contain program mission, objectives, student learning outcomes, and adequate assessment plans.